marcelauliano/MitoHiFi/README.md

 Singluarity versions lower than 3.7 do not support spaces in the arguments, so if you want to pass several read datasets as in the example above use singularity version 3.7 or higher.

-The script for generating the reference files is incorporated into the singularity image and can be called as follows:
+The script for quering reference .fasta and .gb files from NCBI is incorporated into the singularity image and can be called as follows:

 ```
 singularity exec --bind /path/on/disk/to/data/:/data/ /path/to/mitohifi-v2.2.sif  findMitoReference.py --species "Cryptosula pallasiana" --email your@email.for.ncbi.db.query --outfolder /data/ --min_length 16000